Johann Büttikofer: Second expedition

 Apart from the already mentioned finds, the collected material resulted in the identification of more entirely new species and subspecies of a variety of taxa, for example, Stampfli's spot-nosed monkey (Cercopithecus nictitans stampflii), the lesser spot-nosed monkey (Cercopithecus nictitans buettikoferi), Büttikofer's shrew (Crocidura buettikoferi), Büttikofer's epauletted fruit bat (Epomops buettikoferi), and Büttikofer's bichir (Polypterus palmas buettikoferi).
 Büttikofer's animal specimens are in a number of European museum collections, but principally at the natural history museum in Leiden (Naturalis).
 Ethnographic artifacts from his work in Liberia, as well as collection of photographs taken during the second expedition, are at the Rijksmuseum Volkenkunde in Leiden (Museum Volkenkunde), the World Museum (Wereldmuseum) in Rotterdam, and at the Historical Museum of Bern in Switzerland.

-The "Reisebilder aus Liberia", as well as the ongoing series of publications based upon his collected specimens, soon established Büttikofer as the unrivalled authority on Liberian fauna.
+Reisebilder aus Liberia, as well as the ongoing series of publications based upon his collected specimens, soon established Büttikofer as the unrivalled authority on Liberian fauna.
 Having maintained close contact with scientific circles in Switzerland, the University of Bern bestowed an honorary doctorate degree (dr. phil. h. c.) upon him in 1895.
-Around that same year, the Liberian Government awarded him the Liberian Humane Order of African Redemption, which recognizes individuals for assisting the Liberian nation and for playing prominent roles in the 'uplifting of its people'.
-Thereafter, when the subject of Liberia came before many scientific groups, the general reaction was reported to be, in essence, 'No need to go to Liberia, for Dr. Büttikofer has thoroughly covered that subject.'
+Around that same year, the Liberian government awarded him the Liberian Humane Order of African Redemption, which recognizes individuals for assisting the Liberian nation and for playing prominent roles in the "uplifting of its people".
+Thereafter, when the subject of Liberia came before many scientific groups, the general reaction was reported to be, in essence, "No need to go to Liberia, for Dr. Büttikofer has thoroughly covered that subject."
 Büttikofer's very success may have impeded further zoological work in Liberia for several decades.

 Third expedition

-In 1893-1894 Büttikofer was the official zoologist of the Nieuwenhuis Expedition to central Borneo, organized by Anton Willem Nieuwenhuis, a well-known Dutch explorer.
-This work resulted in valuable contributions to the knowledge of the wildlife of that region, during which he travelled up the Mandai and Sibau rivers and also ascended Mt.
+In 1893–1894, Büttikofer was the official zoologist of the Nieuwenhuis Expedition to central Borneo, organized by Anton Willem Nieuwenhuis, a well-known Dutch explorer.
+This work resulted in valuable contributions to the knowledge of the wildlife of that region, during which he travelled up the Mandai and Sibau Rivers and also ascended Mt.
 Kenepai and Mt.
 Liang Koebeng.
 Several birds, reptiles, and invertebrates from there still bear his name today, including, for example, Büttikofer's babbler (Pellorneum buettikoferi), Büttikofer's glass lizard (Dopasia buettikoferi), and a skink (Sphenomorphus buettikoferi).
 At a later date, Büttikofer remarked that working in the East Indies was more like a "holiday journey" in contrast to the difficulties that he had faced in Liberia.

-Between 1897 and 1924, Büttikofer was the Director of the Zoological Garden in Rotterdam.
-During his long directorship he was associated with some of the main forerunners of nature conservation in The Netherlands.
-He is best known for his two zoological expeditions to the Republic of Liberia (1879 to 1882 and 1886 to 1887) and resulting publications; from 1897 to 1924 he was the Director of the Blijdorp Zoological Garden in Rotterdam.
-After his retirement he settled in Bern, Switzerland.
-For his extensive contributions to the knowledge of Liberian fauna he is regarded as the 'Father of Liberian Natural History'.
+Between 1897 and 1924, Büttikofer was the director of the Zoological Garden in Rotterdam.
+During his long directorship, he was associated with some of the main forerunners of nature conservation in the Netherlands.
+He is best known for his two zoological expeditions to the Republic of Liberia (1879 to 1882 and 1886 to 1887) and resulting publications; from 1897 to 1924, he was the director of the Blijdorp Zoological Garden in Rotterdam.
+After his retirement, he settled in Bern, Switzerland.
+For his extensive contributions to the knowledge of Liberian fauna, he is regarded as the Father of Liberian Natural History.